grellyd/grellyddotcom/content/writing/2019_03_06_strings_runes_and_bytes.md

 While looking up how to do something, after reading the documentation I usually think "oh, of course" rather than "oh.
 I suppose that works."
 Therefore I was surprised when trying to manipulate strings, it wasn't clear and simple.
 Plus, I found Rob Pike's blogpost ['Strings, bytes, runes and characters in Go'](https://blog.golang.org/strings) strangly obtuse on a first read.

-Up to this point in my dabbling, I have avoided the need to do low level string manuipulations.
+Up to this point in my dabbling, I have avoided the need to do low level string manipulations.
 However while doing programming practice problems, that changed.
 Generally, I just wanted to have the string as an array of characters.
 Since I didn't know immediately what to do, evidently I misunderstood something.

 ---